Lemon Crinkle Cookies

 - Then, place them on a parchment-lined baking tray.

-- When done remove onto a cooling rack and cool completely.
+- When done, remove it to a cooling rack and cool completely.

 - Then, transfer to an airtight cookie jar.